-To illustrate how MHCnuggets' improvements in scalability and positive predictive value could provide utility in the analysis of very large patient cohorts, we developed a basic pipeline to predict Class I MHC-ligand binding in patients sequenced by the TCGA consortium (Methods).
-As incorporated into the pipeline, patient exomes were split into 21 amino acid residue sequence fragments, centered on each somatic missense mutation.
-For each 8-, 9-, 10- and 11-length peptide window in the sequence fragment, MHCnuggets predicted the MHC binding of the peptide with the somatic mutation and the binding of the peptide translated from the reference transcript (Ensembl reference transcript from Multi-Center Mutation Calling in Multiple Cancers (MC3) (v0.2.8) (44) translated peptide from SwissProt, using UniProt mapping service (48) ).
-Next, we reduced the very large number of candidate peptides with filters that considered expression and differential binding affinity of somatically mutated peptides compared with reference peptides.
-We identified candidate immunogenic missense mutations (IMMs) as those which generated peptides that passed these filters, for at least one patient-specific MHC allele (Table S9a).
-Finally, we characterized their predicted driver status and positional hotspot propensity.
+To illustrate the utility of MHCnuggets' improvements in scalability and positive predictive value for the analysis of very large patient cohorts, we predicted Class I immunogenic missense mutations (IMMs) in patients sequenced by the TCGA consortium (Methods).
+In our analysis pipeline, patient exomes were split into 21 amino acid residue sequence fragments, centered on each somatic missense mutation.
+For each sequence fragment, MHCnuggets predicted the MHC binding for all possible 8-, 9-, 10- and 11-length peptide windows.
+Peptides that passed filters of predicted IC50 threshold (<500nM) and gene expression (Z>1.0) (Methods) for at least one patient-specific MHC allele were classified as predicted IMMs (Table S9a).
+Finally, we characterized driver status and positional hotspot propensity of the predicted IMMs.

-Total processing time for 52,569,276 allele-peptide comparisons supported by RNAseq expression was under 2.3 hours.
+Total processing time for 26,284,638 allele-peptide comparisons supported by RNAseq expression was under 2.3 hours.
 First, we sought to ascertain the extent of variability in predicted IMM count among individuals with different cancer types.
-Next, we identified IMMs that were shared across patients and protein regions that were highly enriched for IMMs across patients, because these might be candidates for neoantigen-based therapeutic applications.
-Then we considered whether IMMs were more or less likely to be driver mutations.
-Finally, we assessed the associations between patient IMM load and computationally estimated immune cell infiltrates.
+Next, we identified predicted IMMs and protein regions enriched for predicted IMMs that were shared across patients, because these might be informative for neoantigen-based therapeutic applications.
+Then we considered whether predicted IMMs were more or less likely to be driver mutations.
+Finally, we assessed the associations between predicted patient IMM load and computationally estimated immune cell infiltrates.

-After applying a strict gene expression filter, we identified 103,587 candidate IMMs in 26 TCGA cancer types, with a mean of 14.9 IMMs per patient.
-We found that the majority of patients harbored fewer than 10 IMMs, and 900 patients had none.
-Seventy-six percent of patients had between 1 and 10 IMMs, compared to 1.8% of patients with more than 100, and nine patients with more than 1000 (Figure 7A).
-Cancer types with the highest number of IMMs were uterine corpus endometrial carcinoma (UCEC), colon adenocarcinoma (COAD), and lung adenocarcinoma (LUAD), previously known for high mutation burden and immunogenicity (45).
+After applying a strict gene expression filter, we identified 101,326 unique predicted IMMs in 26 TCGA cancer types, with a mean of 15.6 per patient.
+We found that the majority of patients harbored fewer than 6 predicted IMMs, and 197 patients had none.
+Seventy-two percent of patients had from 1 and 10 predicted IMMs, compared to 1.9% of patients with more than 100, and nine patients with more than 1000 (Figure 7A).
+Cancer types with the highest number of predicted IMMs were uterine corpus endometrial carcinoma (UCEC), colon adenocarcinoma (COAD), and lung adenocarcinoma (LUAD), previously known for high mutation burden and immunogenicity (40).
 UCEC and COAD are also known to have a high frequency of microsatellite-instable (MSI) tumors.
 The lowest number were found in Uveal Melanoma (UVM), Paraganglioma & Pheochromocytoma (PCPG), and Testicular Germ Cell Cancer (TGCT) (Figure 7B, Table S9b).